quidscio/mirage335KernelBuild/_ref/historic/x99e_tr4_ddr4-ASUS_ROG_STRIX_X399-E_GAMING_WIFI/README.md

 Linux kernel 'lts_5.10.61-intel' .
 Config file in this directory.
 Relatively stable and functional across many machines.
-IIRC, the 'AMD' specific kernel was never required or used in production.
+IIRC (mirage335), the 'AMD' specific kernel was never required or used in production.

 Some Intel machines may have had uptime exceeding months without incident.